-2.1 Before publishing the policy, the Council will consult widely with stakeholders and interested parties.
-The consultation will be carried out over a period of 7 weeks commencing on the 7th December 2018 and

-- i The Chief Officer of Police for the area: - ii The London Fire and Emergency Planning Authority; - iii Director of Public Health - iv Persons/bodies representative of local holders of premises licences; - v Persons/bodies representative of local holders of club premises certificates: - vi Persons/bodies representative of local holders of personal licences; - vii Persons/bodies representing performers, businesses and residents of Wandsworth: - viii Wandsworth alcohol advisory group; - ix Other Council departments
+- 4.1 Before publishing the policy, the Council will consult widely with stakeholders and interested parties.
+The consultation will be carried out over a period of 12 weeks commencing on 30th October 2023 and ending on the 22nd January 2024.
+A list of consultees, including the following, will be published on the Council's website - The Chief Officer of Police for the area; - The London Fire and Emergency Planning Authority; - Director of Public Health - Persons/bodies representative of local holders of premises licences; - Persons/bodies representative of local holders of club premises certificates; - Persons/bodies representative of local holders of personal licences; - Persons/bodies representing performers, businesses and residents of Wandsworth: - Wandsworth alcohol advisory group; - Other Council departments - 4.2 The following organisations or individuals were also consulted: - Local Children's Safeguarding Board; - All Ward Councillors; and - local business organisations

-3 Profile of the Borough
+5.0 Profile of the Borough